 machine% pl -s load.pl -g go -t halt |

-It tells SWI-Prolog to load load.pl
+It tells SWI-Prolog to load load.pl, start the

 application using the entry-point go/0